 Apparent size of IC 309The following table reports IC 309 apparent angular size.
 The green area displayed on top of the DSS2 image of IC 309 is a visual representation of it.

 The image below is a photograph of IC 309 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-IC 309 - Lenticular Galaxy morphological classification
+IC 309 - Lenticular Galaxy in Perseus morphological classification

 Celestial coordinates and finder chart of IC 309

 Celestial coordinates for the J2000 equinox of IC 309 are provided in the following table: